kanitawa/VersatileSwitch/README.md

 These events can be detected by getter functions such as “isClicked()”.
 The detection like "Event-Driven" style is also possible by assigning a callback function to each switch action.

 ## How to use
-Needs to create an instance of VersatileSwitch for each switch.
-The required argument is a pin number, and all digital input pins can be used for switch.
+Needs to create an instance of ```VersatileSwitch``` for each switch.
+The required argument is a "pin number".
+All digital input pins can be used for switch.

 ```C++
 VersatileSwitch mySwitch(4);